illyaGavlovskyi/cs_420_final_project/DEMO_CHECKLIST.md

 - [ ] Check "Dairy" under Allergies
 - [ ] Show summary section updates
 - [ ] Scroll down to Timeline section
-- [ ] Say: "Next I'll set my shopping timeline"
+- [ ] Say: "Next I'll set my shopping timeline and budget"
 - [ ] Select "1 Week" from Plan Duration dropdown
 - [ ] Select "3 times per week" from Cooking Frequency dropdown
+- [ ] Enter "100" in Maximum Budget field
-- [ ] Show summary: "Planning for 7 days with 3 meals per week"
+- [ ] Show summary: "Planning for 7 days with 3 meals per week and a $100 budget"
 - [ ] Point to green hint box: "Ready to generate plan"

 Say: "The app will remember these preferences and filter recipes accordingly"